Our animal control field officers respond to the following requests:

 If the pet is wearing an ID tag and if you feel comfortable enough with the animal to check the information, contact the owner directly.

 Veterinary clinics: If you have a microchip scanner, and can obtain the code number, you can use the AAHA Pet Microchip Lookup tool to identify the owner of a stray pet.

+We understand that there are many circumstances that could lead to a pet owner to consider giving up their pet(s).
+However, surrendering a pet should be viewed as a last resort.
 Please read the Information to Consider (PDF) when you think you need to surrender a pet.

 We take in surrendered animals by reservation only, based on our available cage/kennel space each day.
 Please call 206-296-PETS (7387) to make a surrender reservation.
 Our reservations fill up quickly each morning.
 Our call center opens at 8:30 a.m.
 Monday through Friday, and we can fill reservations for that day only based on available space.

 On average, when you surrender a pet it costs King County around $300 per animal for vaccinations, food, boarding, and veterinary care.
 Anything you can donate to cover costs when you surrender an animal is greatly appreciated.
 If we are unable to take additional surrendered animals that day, call center staff will be able to provide you with a list of other local shelters who may be able to take owner-surrender animals.